 Simulation Semantics for Oracles in a Computation #

-This file defines a type SimOracle spec specₜ σ
+This file defines a type SimOracle spec specₜ σ to represent a way to simulate

-We then define a function simulate so oa s
+We then define a function simulate so oa s to simulate the computation oa

-We mark lemmas regarding simulating specific computations as @[simp low]
+We mark lemmas regarding simulating specific computations as @[simp low],

 so that lemmas specific to certain simulation oracles get applied firts.

-has no effect upon simulation, and we should apply that fact first.
+For example idOracle has no effect upon simulation, and we should apply that fact first.

 Specifies a way to simulate a set of oracles using another set of oracles.